 This demonstrates how technological breakthroughs often have far-reaching impacts beyond their initial purpose

-Its also worth noting that past failures and setbacks can be just as valuable for future innovation as successes.
+It's also worth noting that past failures and setbacks can be just as valuable for future innovation as successes.
 For instance:

 1) The development of the Concorde jet taught us about potential limitations of supersonic flight